-- 8. I have considered carefully this application and having done so, I have decided to designate the Applicant as a Core Participant in Module 6.
-The application is based on having played a direct and significant role in the matters to which Module 6 relates (Rule 5(2)(a)) and a significant interest in those matters (Rule 5(2)(b).
-It is also possible, as the Applicant notes, that the CQC may be the subject of significant or explicit criticism in due course. - 9.
+- 9. I have considered carefully this application and having done so, I have decided to designate the Applicant as a Core Participant in Module 6.
+The application is based on having played a direct and significant role in the matters to which Module 6 relates (Rule 5(2)(a)), a significant interest in those matters (Rule 5(2)(b) and the potential for criticism. - 10.
 Module 6 will consider the impact of the Covid-19 pandemic on the publicly and privately funded adult Care Sector in England, Wales, Scotland and Northern Ireland.
-It will consider the impact on people's experience of the Care Sector, the structure of same, the key decisions in respect of the Care Sector and the management of the pandemic in adult care and residential homes, including discharge, IPC, testing, availability of PPE, use of DNACPRs and changes to the regulatory regime. - 10.
-I consider that the Applicant played, or may have played, a direct and significant role in the English Care Sector's response to the pandemic, satisfying Rule 5(2)(a) of the Inquiry Rules 2006, I am also satisfied that it has a significant interest in important aspects of the matters to which Module 6 relates and thus also satisfies Rule 5(2)(b).
+It will consider the impact on people's experience of the Care Sector, the structure of same, the key decisions in respect of the Care Sector and the management of the pandemic in adult care and residential homes, including discharge, IPC, testing, availability of PPE, use of DNACPRs and changes to the regulatory regime. - 11.
+I consider that the Applicant played a direct and significant role in the Scottish Care Sector's response to the pandemic, satisfying Rule 5(2)(a) of the Inquiry Rules 2006, I am also satisfied that it has a significant interest in the matters to which Module 6 relates and thus also satisfies Rule 5(2)(b).